MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/ndis-poll-mode.md

 When there's no network activity the hardware has the Rx interrupt enabled.
 When an Rx packet arrives:
 1. The hardware generates an interrupt and NDIS calls the driver’s [*MiniportInterrupt*](/windows-hardware/drivers/ddi/ndis/nc-ndis-miniport_isr) function (ISR).

 1. The driver does very little work in the ISR because they run at a very high IRQL.
-The driver disables the interrupt from the ISR and defers the hardware processing to a DPC.
+The driver disables the interrupt from the ISR and defers the hardware processing to a [*MiniportInterruptDPC*](/windows-hardware/drivers/ddi/ndis/nc-ndis-miniport_interrupt_dpc) function (DPC).

-1. NDIS eventually calls the driver's [*MiniportInterruptDPC*](/windows-hardware/drivers/ddi/ndis/nc-ndis-miniport_interrupt_dpc) function and the driver drains any completions from the hardware queue and indicates them to the OS.
+1. NDIS eventually calls the driver's DPC and the driver drains any completions from the hardware queue and indicates them to the OS.

-Deferring I/O operations to DPCs results in two pain points that can affect the network stack:
+Two pain points can affect the network stack when the driver defers I/O operations to a DPC:

 1. The driver has no idea if the system is capable of processing the data that is being indicated, which results in the driver having no choice other than draining as many elements as possible from is hardware queue and indicating up the stack.
 (What is the consequence of this?)

 1. Since the driver is using a DPC to defer work from its ISR all the indications are made at DISPATCH_LEVEL, which can overwhelm the system when longs indication chains are made.

-### Introducing Poll objects
+### Introducing the Poll object

-NDIS Poll Mode resolves the two pain points associated with DPCs by introducing the Poll object.
+NDIS Poll Mode introduces the Poll object to resolve the two pain points associated with DPCs.
 A Poll object is an execution context construct.
-Miniport drivers can use Poll objects in place of DPCs when dealing with datapath operations.
+Miniport drivers can use a Poll object in place of a DPC when dealing with datapath operations.

-The Poll object:
+A Poll object offers the following:

-* Has serialization guarantees.
+* It has serialization guarantees.
 Once you are running code from within a Poll object's execution context you are guaranteed that no other code related to the same execution context will run.
 This allows a NIC driver to have a lock free implementation of its datapath.

-* Is closely tied to a notification mechanism.
+* It is closely tied to a notification mechanism.
 This keeps the OS and the NIC in sync regarding when work needs to be processed.

-* The execution can move between IRQL levels transparently to the driver
+* The execution can move between IRQL levels transparently to the driver.

-* Has a concept of iteration and interrupts built in, so the driver is not forced to reenable interrupts every time it has finished the deferred procedure call (but we aren't using DPCss. )
+* It has a concept of iteration and interrupts built in.
+In the traditional model, drivers are forced to re-enable interrupts every time they finish a DPC.
+With NDIS Poll Mode, drivers do not need to re-enable interrupts each polling iteration.

-* Offers a way for NDIS to set work limits per iteration
+* It provides a way for NDIS to set work limits per iteration.

 ### Polling model